vossisboss/wagtail/docs/getting_started/tutorial.md

 ## Extend the HomePage model

+[//]: <> (Let's focus less on the models/code and more on the components we want to include here.
+Let's make this section about the home page.)

 Out of the box, the "home" app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.

 Edit `home/models.py` as follows, to add a `body` field to the model: